sigurpol/papi-polkadot-populate/paseo_ahm_guide_to_create_nominators.md

 # 📌 Next validator index for future batches: 10
 # and use the index in the following command as start validator index for round-robin validator selection via `--validator-start-index` e.g.
 bun run index.ts --seed $SEED --network paseo --nominators 100 --no-wait --start-index 53 --skip-check-account --stake-only --validator-start-index 110
 # check everything is good.
 If yes, try with 500 nominators.
 Again, look at next validator index as printed out in the last line of the script and use it as `--validator-start-index`.
 Note that you can know the index in advance if you run the command with --dry-run as option before the `real` one.
+I would suggest at this point to try also `--parallel-batches` (default 1, max 10)
 bun run index.ts --seed $SEED --network paseo --nominators 100 --no-wait --start-index 153 --skip-check-account --stake-only  --validator-start-index 60
 # scale up more if you , updating start-index.
 Try to bond and nominate up to 30042
 ```
+Some comments on the parameters on the commands above (look at [solo_nominators](src/solo-nominators.ts) for more details):

+- `--no-wait`: fire and forget mode -> no waiting for transaction inclusion.
+Use it for max throughput, we are probably fine w/o confirmation.
+Without `--no-wait` (default), we wait for inclusion so we call `signSubmitAndWatch` (potentially in parallel depending on `--parallel-batches`).
+- `--stake-batch`: controls how many accounts are processed per batch (default: 100, you can specify more, currently up to 250)
+- `--parallel-batches`: controls concurrent transaction submissions (default: 1, max : 10).
+We could potentially try with more than the default.
+If we combined  `--no-wait` with `--parallel-batches` > 1, transactions are chunked and submitted in parallel using `Promise.allSettled()`
+- `--skip-check-account`: skip check entirely on staking / bonding.
+I would suggest to have it since we have created these accounts with enough funds to bond and nominate so no point in wasting time to check if the criteria are satisfied or not

 Note that I am proposing to just creating `solo nominators` and not a mix of solo nominators, nom pools and dual staking .
 Reason is: we can't really create new pools on Paseo (max 16 and we have already 16 there and I suggest not to mess up with existing ones).